Do You Know What’s In Your Beer? A Guide to Healthier Beer (Gluten Free)

 - Swap Miller Lite/Coors Light (which contains corn syrup/dextrose) for Omission Ultimate Light Golden Ale.
 The new beer has 99 calories, 5 carbs, is crafted to remove gluten *and* tastes like a craft beer.

-- Swap Stella Artois (contains caramel color) and Bud Light Lime (contains Corn, Hop Extract, High Fructose Corn Syrup, and Natural Flavor) for Omission Lager, a refreshing and crisp beer, brewed in the traditional lager style.
+- Swap Stella Artois (contains caramel color) and Bud Light Lime (contains Corn, Hop Extract, and Natural Flavor) for Omission Lager, a refreshing and crisp beer, brewed in the traditional lager style.
 A versatile, easy-drinking beer, Omission Lager’s aromatic hop profile is perfect for those looking for a lighter and approachable beer style.
-Plus it contains just 140 calories, 11 grams carbs and 2 grams protein per 12-ounce serving.
+Plus it contains just 134 calories, 10 grams carbs and 2 grams protein per 12-ounce serving.

 Disclaimer: Omission beers are fermented from grains containing gluten and crafted to remove gluten.
 The gluten content of these beers cannot be verified, and these products may contain gluten.